djalbat/reaction/README.md

 ## Example

 The `example.html` file in the `docs` folder contains a script that instantiates and invokes an example application.
-The `app.js` file can be found in the `docs/libES2015 folder`
+The relevant `app.js` file can be found in the `docs/libES2015` folder.

 ## Compiling from source